 These rotation mounts are designed to accept Ø1" (Ø25.4 mm) optics.
 They are also mechanically compatible with Ø25.0 mm optics, but we only recommend this for applications in which the centration of the optics is not critical.
 The CRM1(/M) and CRM1P(/M) have an SM1 (1.035"-40) internally threaded central hole, which are then retained with an SM1RR retaining ring.
 Alternatively, the CRM1L(/M) has an double-bored central hole where the optic is retained using a setscrew.

 Thorlabs also offers prism mounts that are compatible with the CRM1 rotation mounts.
 The K6A1(/M) is a compact platform that comes with a clamping arm and mounting screws, thus allowing the user to easily mount prisms to the rotation mount.
-The SM1PM10 and SM1PM15 are designed to mount our polarizing prisms and feature an external SM1 threading.
-Please see below for more details).
+The SM1PM10 and SM1PM15 are designed to mount our polarizing prisms and feature an external SM1 threading (see below for more details).
 For our complete selection of rotation mounts and stages, please see the Rotation Mounts and Stages tab.

 Cage System Overview

 The Cage Assembly System provides a convenient way to construct large optomechanical systems with an established line of precision-machined building blocks designed for high flexibility and accurate alignment.

 16 mm, 30 mm, and 60 mm Cage System Standards